Charles Trenet: Early life

 Trenet was born in Avenue Charles Trenet, Narbonne, Occitanie, France, the son of Françoise Louise Constance (Caussat) and Lucien Etienne Paul Trenet.
 When he was age seven, his parents divorced, and he was sent to boarding school in Béziers, but he returned home just a few months later, suffering from typhoid fever.
 It was during his convalescence at home that he developed his artistic talents, such as performing music, painting and sculpting.
 His mother remarried, and he lived with her and his stepfather, writer Benno Vigny.

 In 1922, Trenet moved to Perpignan, this time as a day pupil.
 André Fons-Godail, the "Catalan Renoir" and a friend of the family, took him for excursions with painting.
 His poetry is said to have the painter's eye for detail and colour.
 Many of his songs refer to his surroundings such as places near Narbonne, the Pyrenees and the Mediterranean coast.

 He passed his baccalauréat with high marks in 1927.
 After leaving school, he left for Berlin, where he studied art, and later, he also briefly studied at art schools in France.
 When Trenet first arrived in Paris in the 1930s, he worked in a movie studio as a props handler and assistant, and later joined the artists in the Montparnasse neighbourhood.
-His admiration of the surrealist poet and Catholic mystic Max Jacob (1876–1944) and his love of jazz were two factors that influenced Trenet's songs.
+His admiration for the surrealist poet and Catholic mystic Max Jacob (1876–1944) and his love of jazz were two factors that influenced Trenet's songs.